ahmed6913/NFT-Marketplace/README.md

 - **NFT Standard** – ERC-721 or ERC-1155
 - **Storage**: IPFS (via NFT.Storage or Pinata)

+### **DevOps**

+- The application has been dockerise (https://hub.docker.com/r/saim777121/nft-marketplace) follow the instruction to run the dockerise application on your local machine and has basic GitHub CI/CD pipline and deployed on firebase hosting

 ### Community

   Join Community - https://discord.gg/3dvyMzNp

 ## 📄 License